Ninja Scroll: Release

 The film was licensed by Manga Entertainment in Australia and North America until 2012 while its UK subsidiary kept the license and released the movie in a Blu-ray steelbook format in October 2012.
-The film has since been re-licensed in North America to Sentai Filmworks who re-released the film on DVD and Blu-ray in December 2012.
+The film has since been re-licensed in North America to Sentai Filmworks who re-released the film on DVD and Blu-ray in December 2012 and in January 2025 (Blu-ray only).

-It was one of the first Japanese anime movies released in the United Kingdom.
 In 1995, the BBFC cut the UK version by approximately 52 seconds, removing the sexual assault scene and images of throwing stars.
 These cuts were waived for the 2004 10th Anniversary release.
 Ninja Scroll was released in Australia by Manga UK in 1995 uncut with the MA15+ classification.
 In 1997 after it was screened on SBS, former Attorney-General Philip Ruddock controversially appealed the film's original classification and successfully had the classification upgraded to R18+ with no cuts.
 In January 1998 it broadcast twice on midnights on the new Teletoon station in Canada along with episodes of the Macross Plus OVA series.

 GKIDS later announced that it would distribute the film within North America, with a theatrical release scheduled for April 2018.

 In 2000 when Manga and Madman Entertainment released Ninja Scroll on DVD, Madman mistakenly used the UK cut of the film instead of using the uncut Australian version.
 This was rectified in 2004 when Manga Entertainment released the 10th Anniversary Special Edition of Ninja Scroll into western countries, and both Australia and the UK received Ninja Scroll uncut and remastered from a PAL VHS source.
 In Canada the film was given an 18A rating, while it was released Unrated in the United States.
 The film was released on Blu-ray in Japan on May 23, 2012.